 Defining training, learning and development

-The terms ‘training’ and ‘learning’ are used broadly, and at times interchangeably, within the people profession, but can be summarised as:
+The terms ‘training’ and ‘learning’ are used broadly and at times interchangeably, within the people profession and a workplace setting, but can be summarised as:

-- Training is an instructor-led, content-based intervention designed to lead to skills or behaviour change.
+- Training is an instructor-led, content-based intervention designed to lead to skills or behaviour changes.

 - Learning is a self-directed, work-based process that leads to increased adaptive potential (as might be provided by coaching or mentoring opportunities or being part of an online community or personal learning network, for example).